-Coach Bobby Bowden is an icon of college football who ran his legendary, top-ranking program with a trademark southern charm.
-With his recent retirement, Bowden is ready to give fans and readers the behind-the-scenes story of his 55-year career and the path that helped him become one of college football's most successful coaches and patriarch of the sport's most famous coaching family.
+Coach Bobby Bowden was an icon of college football who ran his legendary, top-ranking program with a trademark southern charm.
+Here, Bowden gives fans and readers the behind-the-scenes story of his 55-year career and the path that helped him become one of college football's most successful coaches and patriarch of the sport's most famous coaching family.

-In this book, Bowden will reveal never-before-published details of the moments and events that have defined his life, including:
+In this book, Bowden shares never-before-published details of the moments and events that have defined his life, including:

-Bobby Bowden is known as much for his affable charm as he is for his championship teams.
-Having coached young men in seven decades, he is the second-winningest coach in major college football history.
-Bowden guided Florida State University to more than three hundred victories, two national championships, twelve Atlantic Coast Conference titles, finishing in the top five in the country in fourteen straight seasons, and he also led the Seminoles to Bowl Games in twenty-eight consecutive seasons during his thirty-four-year tenure.
-The patriarch of college football’s most famous coaching family, Bowden remains heavily involved in the Fellowship of Christian Athletes, annually awarding The National Bobby Bowden Award to a student-athlete for achievement on and off the field, including his conduct as a faith model in the community.
+Bobby Bowden was known as much for his affable charm as for his championship teams.
+Having coached young men over seven decades, he was the second-winningest coach in major college football history.
+The patriarch of college football’s most famous coaching family, Bowden was heavily involved in the Fellowship of Christian Athletes.
 Bowden was inducted into the College Football Hall of Fame in 2006.
-He and his wife of sixty-one years, Ann, live in Tallahassee, Florida.
+He died in 2021.

 Mark Schlabach is the coauthor of the New York Times bestselling books, Happy, Happy, Happy, Si-cology 1, and The Duck Commander Family.
 He is one of the most respected and popular college football columnists in the country.
 He and his wife live in Madison, Georgia, with their three children.